Xetibo/ReSet-Doc/sections/plugin_implementation/keyboard.typ

 If the layout_variant is not an array of two strings an empty array will be returned.
 Otherwise, a generic get function is called with type Vec\<(String, String)\>\> to parse it into desired structure.
-This solution is a lot more elegant than the Regex because it is more human-readable and better performant wise as regex processing can be slower due to its pattern matching which involves operations like backtracking.
+This solution is a lot more elegant than the Regex because it is more human-readable and better performant as regex processing can be slower due to its pattern matching which involves operations like backtracking.

 #let code = "
 let input_sources = gtk::gio::Settings::new(\"org.gnome.desktop.input-sources\");